denten-books/plain-text/2-device.md

 that lever will always result in such and such movement, because of the way the mechanical parts are connected.
 We say that the mechanism is rigid or the law is inexorable when the results of an action are absolutely fixed.
-Wittgenstein calls such a relationships "super-hardness."
+Wittgenstein calls such a relationship "super-hardness."
 Where a judge can be lenient, he explains, the law is compulsory.
 What we would now call an "algorithm" compels predictable execution.